How to Build a Shower Niche (DIY Tutorial)

 • Waterproof the niche and surrounding wall

 This basement shower had one big challenge: a dead, outdated window right inside the shower wall.
 It didn’t open or function, but it did make the whole space feel dark, awkward, and dated.
+There was also no storage for bottles, so everything sat balanced on the tub edge or fell into the tub mid-shower.
+A built-in shower niche was the most efficient storage upgrade we could add, and turning the old window area into a niche solved both problems at once.

-Shower wall demolition showing open wall studs and a window opening during basement bathroom remodel.
+Shower wall demolition showing open wall studs and a window opening during basement bathroom remodel

 Tools You’ll Need to Build a Shower Niche

-Materials You’ll Need
+Materials You’ll Need for a Shower Niche

 Step 1: Choose the Shower Niche Height and Size

-Step 2: Build the Shower Niche Frame (With Cement Board Attached)
+Step 2: Frame the Shower Niche

 When you’re learning how to frame a shower niche, assembling the full box on the floor before it goes into the wall makes everything square and easier to handle.
+Building the niche frame outside the wall is also way faster than trying to nail boards into place inside an open stud cavity.

 Build the Frame

-• Cut 2×4 pieces for the top, bottom, and sides.
+• Cut 2×4 pieces for the top, bottom, and sides

-• Assemble the rectangle using screws.
+• Assemble the rectangle using screws

-• Add a center board if you’re creating a double niche.
+• Add a center board if you’re creating a double niche

-Assembling a wood frame for a shower niche on the floor during a basement bathroom remodel.
+Assembling a wood frame for a shower niche on the floor during a basement bathroom remodel

 Attach Cement Board to the Frame

-• Cut cement board panels to the exact size of the niche back.
+• Cut cement board panels to the exact size of the niche back

-• Lay the board over the rear of the frame.
+• Lay the board over the rear of the frame

-• Screw it into place with cement board screws.
+• Screw it into place with cement board screws

 This creates a solid, ready-to-install niche box.